-We intend to apply to list our common stock on

-under the symbol "NCNO."
+We have applied to list our common stock on The Nasdaq Global Select Market under the symbol "NCNO."

 Pricing of the Offering

 Before this offering, there has been no public market for our common stock.
 The initial public offering price will be determined through negotiations between us and the representatives.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are: